Sales of mobility aids and products

 Buying a mobility aid: what to look out for

-Seek help and advice from independent, impartial sources to establish which mobility aids may be suitable for you and carry out research on these products - their design and durability for example - before making a decision to buy.
+Seek help and advice from independent, impartial sources to establish which mobility aids may be suitable for you and carry out research on these products (for example, their design and durability) before making a decision to buy.

 Think carefully about what you want the product for and how you will use it.
 It is advisable to discuss your future requirements with your healthcare professional as this could affect your decision.